 Owner’s manuals can be purchased directly from Renault New Zealand (these are for current models ONLY).
-Workshop manuals are not available in print form, however, technical information can be purchased on the Internet via the following website address: www.infotech.renault.com or alternatively call customer service on 0800 736 2858.
+Workshop manuals are not available in print form.
+However, technical information can be purchased on the Internet via the following website address: www.infotech.renault.com or call customer service on 0800 736 2858.

 It sounds as if your ABS system was simply doing the job for which it was designed; that is, stopping a wheel or wheels from locking-up during heavy braking.
 Anti-lock Brake Systems (ABS) work by monitoring wheel rotation, when it senses that a wheel is about to lock-up it reduces the pressure to that wheel or axle to prevent the wheel lock-up from happening.

-The analysis of the forces required to activate the sensors for the air-bag systems are extremely complex and include speed, rates of deceleration (g forces) and the angle from which the force occurs.
+The analysis of the forces required to activate the sensors for the air-bag systems are incredibly complex and include speed, rates of deceleration (g-forces) and the angle from which the force occurs.

 Air conditioning systems run at high temperatures and have high internal pressures.
-In order to keep the pressure seals properly lubricated and therefore sealing correctly it is strongly recommended that automotive air conditioners be run for at least 10 minutes every week.
+To keep the pressure seals properly lubricated and therefore sealing correctly it is strongly recommended that automotive air conditioners be run for at least 10 minutes every week.

 Some owners choose to run their air conditioners all year round to cool and dehumidify in summer and in winter in conjunction with the heater to dehumidify the air and avoid a stuffy cabin environment that can result in driver drowsiness when the heater is running at high temperatures.